XingLLiu/u-stat-high-dim/README.md

 ├── sh_scripts                    # Shell scripts to run experiments
 ├── res                           # Folder to store results ├── experiments.py                # Main script for generating results
-├── example_gaussian_mix.ipynb    # Demonstration for how to use pKSD tests ├── setup.py                      # Setup file for easy-install of pKSD
+├── example_gaussian_mix.ipynb    # Demonstration for how to use pKSD tests (spKSD and ospKSD) ├── setup.py                      # Setup file for easy-install of pKSD └── README.md
-└── README.md
 ```